soc-ucsd/h2_clp/README.md

       solver: sedumi, sdpt3, csdp or mosek (default)
       spa:    Distributed control Yes/No   (default: 0)
       S:      Sparsity pattern for the controller  (default: [])

+## Related paper
+Y. Zheng, L. Fuerier, M. Kamgarpour, N Li.
+On the closed-loop parameterization of stabilizing controllers, in final preparation.